ychili/galleries/docs/Manual.rst

 Each field's format is described on a separate line.
 Lines starting with '#' are comments.
 Blank lines are ignored.
 Values on each line are separated by tabs or spaces.
+Therefore, tabs or spaces within arguments must be quoted.

 The meaning of each value or argument is listed below in order of position.